Healthy Italian Cooking at Home

 Swordfish – a staple in Italian cuisine.

 I know what you’re thinking: Isn’t swordfish endangered?
 No. Or at least it’s not endangered anywhere around the United States.
 The various fish watchdog organizations all give consumers the green light to eat as much swordfish as they want, provided it was caught in North American or Hawaiian waters.
-The Monterey Bay Aquarium’s Seafood Watch gives American swordfish either a “best choice” or “good alternative” rating, depending on how it’s caught.

 If you’ve never worked with swordfish, it is dense and meaty.
-It also has an inedible rubbery skin around the outside that must be removed.
+It also has a rubbery skin around the outside that must be removed.
 When shopping for swordfish, pay attention to the bloodline, that red patch of meat in the steak.
 It should be red.
 If it is brown, the fish is old.
+Good alternatives to swordfish, if you can’t find it, are yellowfin tuna or mahi mahi.

 Swordfish Roll–Ups